-Subject to the terms and conditions in the international purchase agreement (the "International Purchase Agreement"), among the Company and each of the underwriters named below (the "International Managers"), and concurrently with the sale of 12,000,000 shares to the U.S. Underwriters (as defined below), the Company has agreed to sell to each of the International Managers, for whom Goldman Sachs International, Merrill Lynch International, Bear, Stearns International Limited, Donaldson, Lufkin & Jenrette International, Morgan Stanley & Co.
+Subject to the terms and conditions in the international purchase agreement (the "International Purchase Agreement"), among the Company and each of the underwriters named below (the "International Managers"), and concurrently with the sale of 16,000,000 shares to the U.S. Underwriters (as defined below), the Company has agreed to sell to each of the International Managers, for whom Goldman Sachs International, Merrill Lynch International, Bear, Stearns International Limited, Donaldson, Lufkin & Jenrette International, Morgan Stanley & Co.
 International Limited, PaineWebber International (UK) Ltd., Prudential-Bache Securities (U.K.) Inc., Smith Barney Inc. and Chase Manhattan International Limited are acting as lead managers (the "Lead Managers"), and each of the International Managers has severally agreed to purchase from the Company, the respective number of shares of Common Stock set forth opposite their respective names:

 UNDERWRITER NUMBER OF SHARES

-Goldman Sachs International.
-Merrill Lynch International.
+Goldman Sachs International Merrill Lynch International.
 Bear, Stearns International Limited.
 Donaldson, Lufkin & Jenrette International.
 Morgan Stanley & Co.
 International Limited.
 PaineWebber International (UK) Ltd. Prudential-Bache Securities (U.K.) Inc. Smith Barney Inc. Chase Manhattan International Limited.
+Banque Nationale de Paris.
+Bayerische Landesbank Girozentrale.
+Nikko Europe Plc.
+658,000 658,000 376,000 376,000 376,000 376,000 376,000 188,000 80,000 80,000

-Total 3,000,000
+Total 4,000,000

 The Company has also entered into a purchase agreement (the "U.S. Purchase Agreement" and, together with the International Purchase Agreement, the "Purchase Agreements") with certain underwriters in the United States and Canada (the "U.S. Underwriters" and, together with the International Underwriters, the "Underwriters") for whom Goldman, Sachs & Co., Merrill Lynch, Pierce, Fenner & Smith Incorporated, Bear, Stearns & Co.
 Inc., Donaldson, Lufkin & Jenrette Securities Corporation, Morgan Stanley & Co.
 Incorporated, PaineWebber Incorporated, Prudential Securities Incorporated, Smith Barney Inc. and Chase Securities Inc. are acting as representatives.
-Subject to the terms and conditions set forth in the U.S. Purchase Agreement and concurrently with the sale of 3,000,000 shares of Common Stock to the International Managers pursuant to the International Purchase Agreement, the Company has agreed to sell to the U.S. Underwriters, and the U.S. Underwriters have severally agreed to purchase from the Company, an aggregate of 12,000,000 shares of Common Stock.
+Subject to the terms and conditions set forth in the U.S. Purchase Agreement and concurrently with the sale of 4,000,000 shares of Common Stock to the International Managers pursuant to the International Purchase Agreement, the Company has agreed to sell to the U.S. Underwriters, and the U.S. Underwriters have severally agreed to purchase from the Company, an aggregate of 16,000,000 shares of Common Stock.
 The public offering price per share and the total underwriting discount per share are identical under the U.S. Purchase Agreement and the International Purchase Agreement.